Lionel Trucks and Couplers

 Many of the differences that indicate the year(s) of production have to do with the trucks and couplers.
 Below is a guide to understanding these differences.
 Please be aware that not everything is created and usage begins on January first.
-Below is a guide, usage could begin or go longer than the dates shown.
+Below is a guide, usage could begin earlier or go longer than the dates shown.

 TERMS